-- Lower the temperature on your thermostat in the winter, or raise it in the summer, during the daytime when you’re home.
-You could save up to 5% on energy usage for every degree you either lower the temperature in
+Lower the temperature on your thermostat in the winter, or raise it in the summer, during the daytime when you’re home.
+You could save up to 5 percent on energy usage for every degree you either lower the temperature in

 winter or raise it in the summer.
-Instead of making your system do all the work, wear an extra layer in the winter to help keep warm, or wear lighter, well ventilated clothes in the summer to help keep cool.
+Instead of making your system do all the work, wear an extra layer in the winter to help keep warm, or wear lighter, well-ventilated clothes in the summer to help keep cool.
 You might be surprised at how quickly you become acclimated to the “new normal” in your home.